ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/non-ukfast-install.md

 ## 3) Configure and install

-Next, select the operating system type of the target server via the provided  `Operating System` drop-down, as shown below.
-Please operating systems now shown are not supported on non-ukfast Threat Monitoring installs.
+Next, select the operating system type of the target server via the provided  `Operating System` drop-down as shown below.
+Please note operating systems that are not shown are not supported on non-ukfast Threat Monitoring installs.

 ![select-os](files/setup-centos.png)